OpenTalker/SadTalker/README.md

 ## 📋 Changelog

+- 2023.03.14 Specify the version of package `joblib` to remove the errors in using `librosa`
 - 2023.03.06 Solve some bugs in code and errors in installation
 - 2023.03.03 Release the test code for audio-driven single image animation!
 - 2023.02.28 SadTalker has been accepted by CVPR 2023!